 - IMDB, Shazaam

 - Museum Apps (MOMA, etc.)

-John Burns is an assistant professor and a reference and instruction librarian at the Dixie State University in Utah.
+John Burns is an associate professor and the electronic resources librarian at the Dixie State University in Utah.